What We Teach

 A student will learn to defend themselves against different grabs, bear hugs, tackles, chokes, kicks, punches, club, knife and gun attacks.
 Not just from the front or back, but from any angle.
 We also teach to defend against multiple attackers.

 Most styles or systems of martial arts have punches and kicks that you must learn.
 These are some of the basics that are taught from the beginning.
 Some of the styles that don’t have these are Akido, Judo and others that are more into learning to fall, take someone down and using joint locks to start their students off so that they will not be hurt while learning the system.
 I don’t mention all the strikes, kicks and stances while making the comparison to save time.
 This comparison is for informational purposes only.
-All info was obtained either from a website of a particular styles association or from first hand experience.
+All info was obtained either from a website of a particular style, association or from first hand experience.

-To reach your first belt in Song Ahm Tae Kwon Do, you learn a form consisting of 18 moves, (and unfortunately you are not told what the moves are for, how to use them in a fight) and 2 moves, known as one-steps, consisting of a total of 10 moves.
+To reach your first belt in Song Ahm Tae Kwon Do, you learn a form consisting of 18 moves, (and unfortunately you are not told what the moves are for, or how to use them in a fight) and 2 moves, known as one-steps, consisting of a total of 10 moves.

 To reach your first belt in American Kenpo Karate you must learn a form having 36 moves.
 You are shown what the moves are for and why we step the way we do to avoid an attack.
 You must also learn 10 self-defense techniques, all of which are thoroughly explained, with a total of 41 moves.
 Lastly you must also learn a blocking set with a total of 32 moves.